Family Medicine Congressional Conference

 Reservations made after March 17, 2014, will be confirmed on a rate and space-available basis.
 The conference rate is not guaranteed for reservations made after this date.
 The Rennaissance Washington, DC Downtown Hotel guarantees reservation by credit card.
 Credit cards will not be charged prior to the guest's scheduled arrival date.
 Reservations may be cancelled at no charge up to 6 pm local hotel time on your scheduled check-in date.

-The Family Medicine Congressional Conference is quickly approaching.
-We have several exciting and informative sessions in store to help prepare you for your visit to Congress on behalf of family medicine.
-Be sure to check back for updates in the coming weeks!
-View agenda(2 page PDF)
+FMCC 2014 is quickly approaching and we have several exciting and informative sessions in store to help prepare you for your visit to Congress on behalf of family medicine.

 “I’d personally encourage each and every AAFP member to become involved in the political process.
 Their future depends on it, and one way to definitively do this, is to participate in the FMCC program.”